MahdisSep/DSP-Audio-Image-Signal-Systems-Project/Part_02_Image_Processing/README.md

     ```matlab
     function [feature_map] = conv2D(img, filters, stride, padding)
     ```
-  * **Core Logic:** Implements nested loops to iterate over all dimensions of the image (ارتفاع، عرض، کانال‌های رنگ) و فیلتر (ارتفاع فیلتر، عرض فیلتر، تعداد کانال).
+  * **Core Logic:** Implements nested loops to iterate over all dimensions of the image.
   * **Padding Support:** Correctly handles the `'same'` padding mode, ensuring the output feature map has the same dimensions as the input image by zero-padding the borders based on the filter size $f$ (where $p = (f-1)/2$).
   * **Multi-Channel Support:** Allows filtering of RGB images by applying the filter across all color channels (C) and summing the results for each output pixel.
   * **Stride Support:** Implements the `stride` parameter to control the step size of the filter window.